Levridge-Tory/LevridgeIntegrationDocs/docs/SourceConfig.md

  - [Direction](#Direction)

 ### ServiceBusConfigName
-The ServiceBusConfigName attribute contains a string that specifies the configuration node (section) that holds the service bus configuration used by the Source of the Integration Interaction.
+The ServiceBusConfigName attribute contains a string that specifies the json object (configuration section) that holds the service bus configuration used by the Source of the Integration Interaction.

 This must point to a node that is a [ServiceBusConfig](./ServiceBusConfiguration.md) json object

 ### ODataConfigName
-The ODataConfigName attribute contains a string that specifies the configuration node (section) that holds the data configuration used by the Source of the Integration Interaction.
+The ODataConfigName attribute contains a string that specifies the json object (configuration section) that holds the data configuration used by the Source of the Integration Interaction.

 This must point to a node that is a [ODataConfig](./ODataConfig.md) json object

 ### CDSConfigName
-The CDSConfigName attribute contains a string that specifies the configuration node (section) that holds the CDS configuration used by the Source of the Integration Interaction.
+The CDSConfigName attribute contains a string that specifies the json object (configuration section) that holds the CDS configuration used by the Source of the Integration Interaction.

 This must point to a node that is a [CDSConfig](./CDSConfig.md) json object